 Car accidents raise many legal questions.
 The Alabama car accident lawyers at Cory Watson Attorneys can provide the answers you need.
 We can help guide you through the next legal steps.
 From our main office in Birmingham, we proudly serve clients from across Alabama.

-For more information about your auto accident claim, contact us at (877) 562-0000.
-If you would prefer to contact us online, fill out our free case evaluation form now.
+For more information about your car wreck injury claim, call (877) 562-0000 now.
+If you would prefer to contact us online, fill out the free case evaluation form on this page.
 Our initial consultations are always free and confidential—don’t wait to get the help you need today.